NANDAGOPALNG/NANDAGOPALNG/README.md

 # 💫 About Me:
 AI/ML Engineer specializing in NLP and Large Language Models, currently pursuing a degree in CSE (AI & ML).
-I have hands-on experience building and fine-tuning production-grade AI systems, including LLaMA-based applications, semantic search pipelines, and computer vision models with 93–95% accuracy.<br><br>I am currently contributing to full-stack AI applications GenAI-driven solutions and Building Agentic Solutions for real world poblems, while also actively participating in open-source programs like Hacktoberfest and Social Winter of Code.
+I have hands-on experience building and fine-tuning production-grade AI systems, including LLaMA-based applications, semantic search pipelines, and computer vision models with 93–95% accuracy.<br><br>I am currently contributing to full-stack AI applications, GenAI-driven solutions and Building Agentic Solutions for real world poblems, while also actively participating in open-source programs like Hacktoberfest and Social Winter of Code.
 My work focuses on developing scalable ML systems, optimizing model performance, and applying AI to real-world problems.

 ## 🌐 Socials: